mudita/MuditaOS/doc/contribute.md

 If you think you found a bug or a security issue in MuditaOS, we'd love to hear from you.
 Before you create a relevant GitHub issue please:

-- make sure you're using the latest MuditaOS release when spotting the bug,
+- make sure you're using the latest MuditaOS release when spotting the bug by heading to the `Settings` -> `Information` section on your Phone or emulator.
+Here you can see the all the details about the version of MuditaOS you're currently using.
+Please compare it with the latest stable release of MuditaOS which is always available at the top of our [changelog](https://github.com/mudita/PurePhone/blob/master/changelog.md).

 - make sure that the issue hasn't been already reported on GitHub issues (if it has, please add a 👍 reaction to it).

 ### Reporting a bug - template